 In recent years, there have been a number of people that might seem new to the scene in this field.
 Dr. Joe Dispenza (the “Dr.” title is because he is a Chiropractor) is one.
 I’m personally enthralled by the guy, and have purchased and read two of his books that have tipped the scales for me.
 More on that later – but for now, if you want to learn more about him and how his techniques and strategies can help you (and WHY they are effective – which for me is important), check out a few of these links about him.

-Admittedly, it’s more expensive as simply buying a book and learning from that – so, here are the two books that I purchased and read.
+Here are the two books that I purchased and read.
 Personally, my favorite is his newest (October 2017) release, called “Becoming Supernatural.”
 But, that may be my favorite because I had already learned the basics from his earlier (2013) one called “Breaking the Habit of Being Yourself.”

 Here are links to both:

-- Becoming Supernatural (Available through Hay House HERE or Amazon HERE)
+- Becoming Supernatural (Available through Amazon HERE)